-- What if I have a vacation planned during the program?
+- What if I have a vacation planned during the semester?

 - Don’t.
-Plan to spend these nine weeks in Logan attending ground school and flying each day.
-If you miss days, it is unlikely you will complete your private by the end of the program.
+Plan to spend these fourteen weeks in Logan attending ground school and flying each day.
+If you miss days, it is unlikely you will complete your private by the end of the semester.

-- While rotorcraft classes are available during summer, they cannot be done in this nine week program.
+- Yes!
 Please contact an advisor for more information about the rotorcraft classes and how to register.

 Kaylee Roholt Academic Advisor firstname.lastname@example.org